indyhamilton/cs495-baseline-ewburton/about-me.md

 - Largest project: 4 person team building a metronome that considered even the blind, deaf or hard of hearing.
 - Most comfortable - writing code for most things in Java
 - Least comfortable: Using python as I have only started to use it.
+- My concentration is Cybersecurity and Secure Software Design